UNSH/Unity-Apple-Distribution-Workflow/6_SignAndPackage/ReadMe.md

 ## SIGN & PACKAGE
 ### Get your team name & team id
 ###### OPTION 1
 From your keychain.
-Looks like this “TEAM NAME (XXXXXXXXXX)” Copy it exactly as it is, so no spaces before or after.
+Looks like this “TEAM NAME (XXXXXXXXXX)” Where the XXXXXXXXXX is your team id.
+Copy it exactly as it is, so no spaces before or after.
 [Example where to find](https://apple.stackexchange.com/a/312503)

 ###### OPTION 2
 Like in the previous chapter go to [Membership](https://developer.apple.com/account/#/membership/) and copy your team name and team ID there and put it in this format: “TEAM NAME (XXXXXXXXXX)”